arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-2.md

 ---
 layout: post
-title: "Property-based Testing For The Rest Of Us - 2"
+title: "Property-based Testing For The Rest Of Us - Shut up and code!"
 author: <a href="https://arialdomartini.github.io">Arialdo Martini</a>
 include_in_index: false
 tags: